dovilae/vedic-studies/README.md

 * Eliminate accent to make it easier for some people to grasp.

+* The facilitator may also speak too fast or to slow to be understood.
+While one speed up or slow down videos, it may not be the best solution as the voice will be distored.
+So, it can actually make the hearing and understanding worse.

 * Make finding reference easier by simple text search rather than playing video back and forth.